-The Future Brilliance team is led by Sophia Swire , CEO of the GEDI.VC investment firm for female founders; Tui Shaub, an Associate Director at the thinktank the Berggruen Institute; and Phil Walker, an American immigration lawyer and former diplomat.
-The taskforce now comprises over 100 highly skilled and globally recognised business leaders across all time zones to ensure that we can respond at any hour to this unfolding humanitarian crisis.
+The Future Brilliance team is led by Sophia Swire , CEO of the GEDI.VC investment firm for female founders; Tui Shaub, an Associate Director at the think-tank the Berggruen Institute; and Phil Walker, an international lawyer and former U.S. diplomat.
+The taskforce now comprises over 100 highly skilled and globally recognized business leaders across all time zones to ensure that we can respond at any hour to this unfolding humanitarian crisis.

 To read about our work visit: http://www.futurebrilliance.net